Software Failures

 How prevalent are software failures?
 According to the 2020 CHAOS Report, only 31% of software projects are successful!
 That number sounds awful!
 How do any of us have jobs still?

 First, it should also be noted that the CHAOS Report has seen significant criticism on methology and accuracy, so it’s numbers shouldn’t be taken as gospel.
 Second, this depends on your definition of success and failure.
-The CHAOS report historically defines successful as a project being delievered on time, on budget, with all expected features.
+The CHAOS report historically defines successful as a project being delivered on time, on budget, with all expected features.
 Failing any single one of those criteria, let alone multiple, causes the project to no longer be considered successful.
 A project that delivers working software but doesn’t meet all three of these criteria is considered “challenged.”
 And regardless skepticism of the CHAOS report itself, software is frequently late, over-budget, or missing key features.

 Examples of software failures